sekoyo/react-image-crop/README.md

 }
 ```

-### How to handle image EXIF orientation/rotation

-You might find that some images are rotated incorrectly.
-Unfortunately this is a browser wide issue not related to this library.
-You need to fix your image before passing it in.

-You can use the following library to load images, which will correct the rotation for you: https://github.com/blueimp/JavaScript-Load-Image/

 Some things to note:

 1. [toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) is synchronous and will block the main thread, for large images this could be for as long as a couple of seconds. *Always* use `toDataURL('image/jpeg')` otherwise it will default to `image/png` and the conversion will be significantly slower.